matias-ceau/scripts/docs/scripts/update_env.xsh.md

+# Update Env Script (update_env.xsh)

 ---

-A script to update the .env file with API keys.
+Updates the `.env` file with API keys stored in the current environment.

 ---